RealVishy/iCal-Task-Scheduler/README.md

 END:VCALENDAR
 ```

-In addition to the iCalendar file, iCaly Schedular will also print out your tasks for a quick review:
+In addition to the iCalendar file, the iCaly Scheduler will also print out your tasks for quick review:

 ```
 Schedule:
-1. Foundation Journal Writing (0.25 hours) from 10:36 PM to 10:51 PM
+1. Programming Week 8 Labs (1 hours) from 9:36 PM to 10:36 PM
 ```

 ## Contributions